 Many of Freudenberg’s products bearing the ECO-CHECK label contain a high proportion of recycled polyethylene terephthalate (PET), derived for example from plastic bottles.
 In this case, the most important environmental advantage is the reduction in CO2 emissions.
 Typical examples of products offering this benefit are carpet backings and components for shoes and clothing, including Freudenberg’s comfortemp materials.

 Increased durability, raw material savings and improved eco-efficiency for customers are the main features of numerous Freudenberg’s Evolon fabrics, which are used by consumers in the form of bed linen, bath towels and reusable cleaning cloths, for example.

-foam with a direct coating of silicone adhesives, which is used in modern wound care.
+The ECO-CHECK label also demonstrates the significant sustainability advantage of a small number of manufacturing and processing steps for a particular healthcare product: a hydrophilic PU foam with a direct coating of silicone adhesives, which is used in modern wound care.

 Spinnova joins Zero Discharge of Hazardous Chemicals’ ‘Roadmap to Zero’ initiative

 Spinnova, a startup focused on environmentally friendly fiber solutions for the apparel industry, announced it has become a contributor of the Zero Discharge of Hazardous Chemicals’ “Roadmap to Zero” programme.
 ZDHC’s objective is to protect the planet by reducing the textile industry’s chemical footprint.